 The greatest joys of true married life can be continued.
 The most beautiful relationships of parents and children can be made permanent.
 The holy association of families can be never-ending if husband and wife have been sealed in the holy bond of eternal matrimony.
-Their joys and progress will never end.
-Yet none of this will ever fall into place of its own accord.
+Their joys and progress will never end, but this will never fall into place of its own accord.

 The way is well defined and clear.
 Eternal marriage was known to Adam and others of the prophets, but the knowledge was lost from the earth for many centuries.
 God has restored the truths and has provided the way.
-With the restoration of the gospel in these last days through the Prophet Joseph Smith came also the genuine priesthood, and with it all keys, powers, and authorities held by Adam and Abraham and Moses and the early-day Apostles.
+With the restoration of the gospel came also the genuine priesthood, and God has given to his prophet all keys, powers, and authorities held by Adam and Abraham and Moses and the early-day apostles.

 This is one of the mysteries spoken of by the Redeemer, who taught the multitude in parables, saying:

 “… I will open my mouth in parables; I will utter things which have been kept secret from the foundation of the world.”
 (Matt.
 13:35.)

 These priceless truths are not understood by the casual reader of the scriptures: